aaronksaunders/ionic-vue-clerk-tutorial-start/README.md

 1. **App not loading**
    - Check if all dependencies are installed: `npm install`
    - Ensure Node.js version is 18+

-2. **Mock auth not working**
-   - Check browser console for errors
+   - Check browser console for any errors

-   - Ensure all form fields are filled
+2. **Forms not working as expected**
+   - **This is normal!** Forms are currently mock implementations
+   - They won't actually authenticate users (this is intentional)
+   - Check browser console to see mock function calls

-3. **Route protection issues**
+3. **Navigation issues**
+   - All routes are currently accessible (no auth guards yet)
+   - This is the expected behavior for the tutorial starting point
+   - Route protection will be added during the tutorial

+4. **No real authentication**
+   - **This is expected!** The app uses mock authentication
+   - Real Clerk integration will be added during the tutorial
-   - Check if `App.vue` has the route protection logic
+   - Check the `finished-code` branch to see the completed implementation
-   - Verify the watcher is set up correctly

 ## 📄 License